memoryVoid1/YZM_Software_Engineering_Project/README.md

 ### Use Cases of Idea:
 + Users want a place to show their personal books and how they would rank them.
 + Users who want to see how many books they have read so far.
++ Readers can find out which page they are on in the book they are reading.

 ### Tech Stack Planned to Use: